raghvendrashrinet/ml-for-devops/ml-100-day-challenge/Basics/Notes.md

   ```bash
    pip-compile requirements.in
   ```
-  ip-tools looks up requests, checks what sub-libraries it needs to work, and automatically outputs a perfect, fully pinned requirements.txt
+  pip-tools looks up requests, checks what sub-libraries it needs to work, and automatically outputs a perfect, fully pinned requirements.txt
   ```text